 Part 1: Cost Recovery Arrangements

 This guide has been prepared for operators of gas transportation networks and others who have an interest in how the cost recovery scheme will operate.
 It provides information on the scope and nature of the activities undertaken by HSE for which costs are recovered.
 It also explains how the costs recovered are calculated.
-This edition shows the hourly fee for 2016/17.
+This edition shows the hourly fee from 1 April 2021.

 What is cost recoverable?

 Cost recovery was introduced for the gas transportation industry in October 1999 to recover the cost of HSE's work in certain defined areas.
 Cost recovery regulations have been made under the Health and Safety at Work etc. Act 1974 (HSWA), which gives HSE the power to cost recover from operators for gas transportation and the enforcement of relevant statutory provisions.
 Specifically, regulation 21 of the Fees Regulations gives HSE these powers in relation to gas transportation.

 The regulatory regime affecting gas transportation is based on the Gas Safety (Management) Regulations 1996 (GSMR).
 The general provisions of HSWA are also relevant to regulating operations in the industry.
 HSE will cost recover for all its safety case advice and assessment work; inspection to ensure compliance with the safety case in the gas transportation sector; and the enforcement of any of the relevant statutory provisions in so far as such enforcement is for the purpose of protecting persons from risks arising from the manner in which gas is conveyed or used in the network covered by the safety case.
 (The Relevant Statutory Provisions are defined in HSWA as including the provisions of Part I of the Act and any health and safety regulations).